Family-friendly

 Right next door to 1816 is The Forge Pizzeria, where you can have your dinner with a side of theatre.

-Watch the pizza makers in action as they toss the dough, whip up gourmet masterpieces and then cook them in the restaurant’s wood fire oven.
+Watch the talented staff in action as they toss the dough, whip up gourmet masterpieces and then cook your pizzas in the restaurant's wood fire oven.

-Your little ones will love the kids-size bolognese and napoli pastas along with the Hawaiian and margherita pizzas.
+Little ones will love the kids-size bolognese and napoli pastas along with Little Blacksmiths pizzas (there's even a cheeseburger option!).

-Just make sure you all save some room for the Nutella and strawberry pizza, and zeppole (mini doughnuts)!
+And make sure you save some room for the Nutella and strawberry pizza, plus the mini doughnuts topped with salted caramel gelato and butterscotch sauce.

 Carboni's